Home > growing broccoli in texas

 Fertilization Schedule and Suitable Fertilizers

 The soil quality of Central Texas, North Texas and South Texas are different.
-So a soil test prior to planting is essential for knowing the specific nutrient requirements.
-Incorporate a balanced fertilizer at planting.
-Then, follow with nitrogen-rich feedings every three weeks as the heads develop.
+You will know the specific nutrient requirements with a soil test.
+Incorporate a balanced fertilizer when planting broccoli in Texas.
+Then, add nitrogen-rich fertilizer every three weeks as the heads develop.

 Organic options work harmoniously with Texas's hot and dry conditions.
 For example, compost tea or fish emulsion.
 They promote consistent growth without burning the plants.